JustinaJur/Kirpykla/README.md

 ## General Info

-Website - Appointment registration system - where customers can register themselves for appointent online and service provider can edit (insert/delete) inserted data.
+Website - Appointment registration system - where customers can register themselves for appointent online and service provider can edit (insert/delete) customers data.

 ## Technologies
 Project is made with: